Mother's Little Helper: Lyrics

 In early December 1965, the Rolling Stones began recording songs for their next LP, released the following year as Aftermath.
-The main recording engineer for the album, Dave Hassinger, later recalled asking his wife if she could get some drugs: Inspired by the event, Mick Jagger immediately composed the song's lyrics, and the song is credited to the Jagger–Richard songwriting partnership.
+Dave Hassinger, the main recording engineer for the album, later recalled asking his wife to bring some depressants to the studio, and she brought several small pills, likely Valiums.
+Inspired by the event, Mick Jagger immediately composed the song's lyrics, and the song is credited to the Jagger–Richard songwriting partnership.

 Variously described as a satire or a parody, the lyrics focus on a middle-aged woman with children who has become dependent upon pills.
 So dependent on Valium to alleviate her feelings of existential pain, she asks her doctor to write extra prescriptions.
 The mother's state of anxiety is reinforced by the song's recurrent lyric of "What a drag it is getting old", sung by Jagger from her point of view, with the bridge consisting of pleas from the mother for more pills before the final verse warns her of the threat of an overdose posed by the drugs.